bluesky-social/atproto/packages/lexicon/DESIGN.md

 ### "adx" URL scheme

-The `adx` URL scheme is used to address records in the ADX network.
+The `adx` URL scheme is used to address records in the ATP network.

 ```
 adx-url   = "adx://" authority path [ "?" query ] [ "#" fragment ]